Reaping A Biotech Blunder;

 Starlink's developers, eager to market their product, invoked a

-little-known EPA rule that allows some pesticides and herbicides to be used
+little-known EPA rule that allows some pesticides and herbicides to be

 on feed for animals but not on food destined for humans.
 This "split